Mariya Gabriel: Rotation Cabinet negotiations (March 2024)

+Gabriel with her Austrian counterpart, Alexander Schallenberg, in November 2023.

 On 6 March 2024, Denkov resigned as part of the power-sharing agreement with Gabriel.

 Shortly thereafter, GERB leader, Boyko Borissov, announced that Mariya Gabriel would head a negotiation team in order to reach an agreement for continued co-governance.

 Negotiations between the two parties officially began on the 9th of March, with a focus on signing an official governance deal and a potential reshuffle of certain ministers.

 During consultations with the President on the 11th of March, Gabriel informed the President about the negotiations, however requested more time in order to reach a final agreement.
 Following the consultations, Gabriel confirmed that a number of differences still remained between PP-DB and GERB.

 While negotiations continued for the rest of the following week, on the 17th of March, one day before the President was due to issue the first mandate, Gabriel announced that "fundamental differences" had emerged between PPDB and GERB, and that if the attitude of PP–DB did not change, she would return the first mandate unfulfilled.

+Gabriel at the Council of the European Union in February 2024.

 On 18 March, President Rumen Radev formally gave Gabriel the first mandate, with Gabriel receiving the first mandate in the presence of a joint delegation of PPDB and GERB leaders.
 Leaving the Presidential institution, Gabriel confirmed that talks would be allowed to continue, however insisted that negotiations would not continue for more than 24 hours and that she would return the mandate to the President the next day.